 1968: The Doors’ third studio album, Waiting for the Sun, was released.
 It became the band’s first and only #1 LP and produced their second US #1 single, “Hello, I Love You.”
 It was also their first top 40 album in the UK, where it reached #16.

-1969: The Newport Jazz Festival experimented fusing jazz, soul, and rock music for the first time.
+1969: The 16th annual Newport Jazz Festival experimented fusing jazz, soul, and rock music for the first time.
 In addition to jazz performances by such acts as Dave Brubeck and Miles Davis, soul and rock artists featured over the multi-day festival included Jeff Beck, Blood, Sweat & Tears, Ten Years After, Jethro Tull, John Mayall, Sly & the Family Stone, James Brown, Herbie Hancock, B.B.
 King, Frank Zappa, and Led Zeppelin, whose performance was temporarily canceled due to fears of overcrowding.

 1970: Cilla Black release her fifth solo studio album, Sweet Inspiration.

 1971: The Doors’ single “Riders on the Storm” entered the Billboard Hot 100.
-The second single from their sixth LP, LA Woman, it was their last top 40 hit in the US, peaking at #14.
+The second single from their sixth album, LA Woman, it was their last top 40 hit in the US, peaking at #14.

 1973: David Bowie’s Ziggy Stardust world tour came to a close with the last of two shows at London’s Hammersmith Odeon.
 Before the encore, Bowie shocked the crowd, saying that it was the last show he’d ever do, and closed with “Rock ‘n’ Roll Suicide.”
 It later became clear that it was his Ziggy Stardust persona that was retiring.
-The next year Bowie moved to the US, settled in Los Angeles, and in the spring of 1974, he released his next LP, Diamond Dogs.
+The next year, Bowie moved to the US, settled in Los Angeles, and in the spring of 1974, released his next LP, Diamond Dogs.

 1982: Built For Speed, the first album by Stray Cats released in the US, entered the Billboard pop chart.
-Despite having developed a following in New York City, the band had moved to England, where they spearheaded a rockabilly revival.
+Despite developing a following in New York City, the band moved to England, where they spearheaded a rockabilly revival.
 After the band had two successful albums in the UK, it was enough for EMI America to issue Built for Speed in the US as a compilation of tracks from the group’s first two albums.

 1990: The Allman Brothers Band released Seven Turns, the group’s ninth studio album and first since 1981.